SPEAKER PROGRAMS

 Foreign Policy Forums

-CCWA’s Foreign Policy Forums bring national subject matter experts, government officials, and diplomats to Cleveland to explore relevant and timely geopolitical topics.
-These public programs are held September to May and are open to CCWA members as well as the general public.
-Members receive reduced pricing on tickets; students attend for free thanks to the Dr. and Mrs Wael and Sawssan Khoury fund.
+CCWA’s Foreign Policy Forums bring subject matter experts, government officials, and renowned diplomats to Cleveland to explore relevant and timely geopolitical topics.
+These programs are held September to May and are open to CCWA members as well as the general public.
+Members receive reduced pricing on tickets; students attend for free thanks to the Dr. and Mrs. Wael and Sawssan Khoury fund.

 UPCOMING FOREIGN POLICY FORUMS